jdawber/jdawber/README.md

 I'm currently employed at [AND Digital](https://www.and.digital) working as a Senior Product Developer.

-My ambition is to return to a Principal/Lead role ASAP and one day start my own software company.
+My ambition is to one day start my own software company.

 ## Employment History